unpoller/unpoller.github.io/documentation/docs/install/docker.md

 title: Docker
 ---

-This page assumes that you have decided to start UniFi Poller with Docker using the command line.
+This page assumes that you have decided to start Unpoller with Docker using the command line.

 ## First

-Make sure you have set up a user on your controller for UniFi Poller to poll.
+Make sure you have set up a user on your controller for Unpoller to poll.
 You must have a working (and supported) version of [Grafana](../dependencies/grafana) and at least one of [InfluxDB](../dependencies/influxDB) or [Prometheus](../dependencies/prometheus).
 If you don't have them, follow these instructions for installing